Graphic Packaging Holding (GPK)

 Graphic Packaging Holding has managed its cost base well over the last five years.
 It demonstrated solid profitability for an industrials business, producing an average operating margin of 10.2%.
 This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
 Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

-In Q3, Graphic Packaging Holding generated an operating margin profit margin of 10.7%, down 1.9 percentage points year on year.
+This quarter, Graphic Packaging Holding generated an operating margin profit margin of 7.4%, down 4 percentage points year on year.
 Since Graphic Packaging Holding’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share